Faremoutiers

 Faremoutiers (/fr/) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.

 History

 Originally named Evoriacum, Faremoutiers was renamed in honour of Saint Fara, who founded the double Abbey of Faremoutiers there in the 620s.
 It lies in the historical region of Brie.

-The patron saint of the village is another 7thC abbess, Æthelburh of Faremoutiers, daughter of King Anna of East Anglia in the UK.
+The patron saint of the village is another 7th-century abbess, Æthelburh of Faremoutiers, daughter of King Anna of East Anglia in the UK.

 Population

 Inhabitants of Faremoutiers are called Faremontais in French.